nickcheng25/graphql-linktree-demo/README.md

 )
 ```
 Please verify that this returns { ok: 1 }, otherwise the database will not work.
+If you have an existing installation of Mongodb, and you've created an admin user before, please input your user and pass values in lines 9-10 of src/db/index.ts

 # App Installation
 Ensure you're using node v18.7.0